rinigus/pure-maps/maps/README.md

 * **`name`**: Name of the map source shown in listings.

+* **`style_gui`**: JSON object that can be used to alter GUI elements in agreement with the used map style.
+For example, see OSM Scout night styles.
+For the list of available keys and their meaning, see `qml/Styler.qml`.

 Use `~/.local/share/harbour-pure-maps/maps` as a local installation directory in which to place your JSON file.
 Restart Pure Maps, and your map source should be loaded, listed and available for use.